hyperledger/indy-hipe/text/message-tracing/README.md

 A particular handler may wish to document multiple phases of processing for a message.
 For example, it may choose to emit a trace report when the message is received, and again when the message is "done."
-In such cases, the proper sequence of the two messages, both of which will have the same `for-id` attribute, is given by the relative sequence of the timestamps.
+In such cases, the proper sequence of the two messages, both of which will have the same `for_id` attribute, is given by the relative sequence of the timestamps.

-Processing time for each handler--or for phases within a handler--is given by the `elapsed_millis` attribute.
+Processing time for each handler--or for phases within a handler--is given by the `elapsed_milli` attribute.

 ##### Privacy